 Honors and Awards

-2021 Elected Member of the National Academy of Medicine
+2021 Elected member, National Academy of Medicine

 2013 MetLife Award for Medical Research in Alzheimer’s Disease, MetLife Foundation